 9. Clean Some Cabinet Doors or Drawer Fronts

-Cleaning the cabinet doors and drawer fronts may seem pointless, but a lot of gunk, grease, and stuck-on dust can accumulate on them over time that can be difficult to clean after a while.
+Cleaning the cabinet doors and drawer fronts may seem pointless, but a lot of gunk, grease, and stuck-on dust can accumulate on them over time which can be difficult to clean after a while.

 Wiping them clean on a consistent basis can save you a lot of cleaning trouble later.
-Plus, it only takes a few minutes and can help keep your kitchen look clean, fresh, and inviting.
+Plus, it only takes a few minutes and can help keep your kitchen looking clean, fresh, and inviting.

 Best of all, you can usually get the job done with a microfiber cloth that’s been barely dampened with warm water.